 The general working hours of CID are Monday through Friday, 8:00 a.m. to 5:00 p.m.
 However, all detectives have the opportunity to change their schedules for reasonable needs of victims and witnesses.
 Also, all detectives respond to emergency calls relating to their assignment.

-The Youth Division is comprised of fifteen personnel; four Investigators, eight School Resource Officers, two Sergeants, one Lieutenant, and one civilian Safety Specialist.
+The Youth Division is comprised of seventeen personnel; four Investigators, eight School Resource Officers, two Sergeants, one Lieutenant, and two civilian Safety Specialists.

 The mission of the division, in short, is to provide for the care, protection, and wholesome moral, mental, and physical development of children in it's jurisdiction.
 At the same time, the division's mission includes protecting the community from unlawful acts committed by children.
 The division is committed to these functions through effective investigation of juvenile crime, while stressing proactive programming that seeks to prevent juvenile crime and promote child safety.

 The Youth Division's Investigative Unit is charged with the primary responsibility of investigating all offenses in the community committed by juveniles.
 The unit does not investigate crimes against children unless the suspect is also a juvenile.
 The Investigative Unit also investigates all cases of missing persons, regardless of age, reported to the department.
 We have a trained, critical missing persons team that is able to respond to any scene within 30 minutes.
 This team is also available to area agencies.